iAM-AMR/sawmill/README.md

 1. Download or copy the [bootstrap code](bootstrap) and run it in R or RStudio to download and install `sawmill` and start the processing pipeline.
-1. When prompted, supply the timber, CEDAR version number (1 or 2), and choose a save location for the output.
+1. When prompted, supply the timber and choose a save location for the output.
 1. Enjoy.